DeepDuke/MOE-Dataset/README.md

 #### Ground truth Pose

 For each sequence, the ground truth poses for all scans are store in `gt_poses.txt`.
 Each row in `gt_poses.txt` represents the pose for the cooresponding ordered scan.
 For example, first row represents the pose for `000000.pcd` in that sequence.
-We adopt the KIIT format to reprensent the pose, that is the first 3 rows of elements in the `4x4` transformation matrix.
+We adopt the KITTI format to reprensent the pose, that is the first 3 rows of elements in the `4x4` transformation matrix.

 ```python
 # Each row in gt_poses.txt